teserakt-io/e4-doc/content/getting-started/go/1-basic-app.md

 1. Read a client identifier from command line flags
 2. Connect to a MQTT broker (we'll use our public `mqtt.teserakt.io:1338`)
 3. Subscribe to the MQTT topic `/e4go/demo/messages` and print any incoming messages to stdout
-4. Wait for user input on stdin, so user can type in a message and press enter.
-Messages will then be publish on the peer MQTT topic `/e4go/demo/<peerName>/messages`.
+4. Wait for user input on stdin, so that the user can type in a message and press enter.
+Messages will then be published on the peer MQTT topic `/e4go/demo/<peerName>/messages`.

 Let's first move to an empty directory, and create our application file:
 ```bash